scrabbletank/farhome-rules/rulesdoc.md

 - As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
 - You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
 Make a spellcasting roll vs the targets Dexterity, on success they take 1 wound, plus 1 wound die for every crit rolled.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.
+Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.

-Add a superior die to your spellcasting roll for every level above 7th.
+Add a superior die for every level above 7th.

 ___
 #### Project Image